miraj00/Timer-Quiz/README.md

 Reference Note :
  * The initial code was provided by and instructor which needed to improve upon.
- * Reference Note : The multiple choice questions were taken from : http://mcqspdfs.blogspot.com/2013/08/60-top-javascript-multiple-choice.html
+ * The multiple choice questions were taken from : http://mcqspdfs.blogspot.com/2013/08/60-top-javascript-multiple-choice.html

 ###### Below is the screenshot of the outcome when ran accordingly